fab-jul/RC-PyTorch/README.md

 The first three arguments are the location of the models, the experiment ID (`1109_1715` here), and the dataset dir.
-The dataset dir is special as we prefix it with `AUTOEXPAND`, which causes the tester to get all the bpg folders that we created in the previous step (another artifact of this being experimentation code).
+The dataset dir is special as we prefix it with `AUTOEXPAND`, which causes the tester to get all the BPG folders that we created in the previous step (another artifact of this being experimentation code).
 Here, you can also put any other dataset that you preprocessed similar to the above.